canjs/canjs/view/mustache/doc/partials.md

-@function can.Mustache.helpers.partial {{>key}}
+@function can.mustache.helpers.partial {{>key}}
-@parent can.Mustache.tags 6
+@parent can.mustache.tags 6

 @signature `{{>key}}`

 Render another template within the current template.

-@param {can.Mustache.key} key A key that references a value within the current or parent [can.Mustache.context context].
+@param {can.mustache.key} key A key that references a value within the current or parent [can.mustache.context context].
 If the value is a function or [can.compute], the function's return value is used.

 If the key value is: